Understanding MLWF Act: Manager Classification and Employee Exclusions

 saswatabanerjee

-In mumbai shop and establishment act, the number of managers are defined in sch II, which limits managers to 5% of the total number of employees.
+In the Mumbai Shop and Establishment Act, the number of managers is defined in Schedule II, which limits managers to 5% of the total number of employees.
+So, regardless of how many people you designate as managers, they are not considered as such under the Shop and Establishment Act.

-I would you stay with the numbers you have put earlier.
-It's a small amount (rs.
+I would advise you to stick with the numbers you have mentioned earlier.
+It's a small amount (Rs.
 12 per person per half year).
-It's not worth getting into trouble over that
+It's not worth getting into trouble over that.

 snsitaram